Connecting Leeds Bradford Airport: Link Route (road)

 As a huge supporter of LBA I am shocked and amazed that it will take 10 years to build this road.
 Doncaster Sheffield had just built there's.
 There is massive development at Manchester Airport, what shoukd be similar sized airports to LBA like Bristol, East Midlands and Newcastle are spending 10 times what LBA are considering.
 For too many years successive Leeds Councils hindered the airport development....Now you have the chance to change all that.
 We need a thriving strong airport otherwise Manchester and even DSA will take passengers!
 I own a media agency and my clients advertise at many airports including LBA but they will always give the lions share to airports who are developing their terminals and infrastructure.
 LBA even with the plans now is in the slow lane if we have to wait another 10 years.
 How long did it take to get ELOR off the ground....not 10 years I would say.
 For the future of our region and not to be left behind, we have to think big and spend good money so you can leave a legacy to our children and grandchildren.
 For me it has to be option 1 as it connects with the Parkway station....That is a bold vision and is what you call " connecting people" So please tell me why it could be 10 years away, and how you can turn around ELOR in a shorter tine, and how dies DSA just get on and build there's?
 Thanks

-Dave S asked over 5 years ago
+Dave S asked almost 6 years ago

 Thank you for your recent comments.
 These will be considered through the consultation analysis.
 The proposals are in the early stages of development and the programme publicised is indicative and may be subject to change.
 More certainty around the timescales will be known and publicised as the project progresses.